danthemellowman/BrowserCacheAverager/README.md

 Drag and drop a chrome, safari, or firefox browser cache folder into the application's window.
 Please wait while the data is loaded. _note it might take a while depending on your cache size_

-The application will then continuously average 10 of the cached images together and saves the current frame to a Time-Date-Stamped folder in ```/data```
+The application will then continuously average 10 of the cached images together and save the output to a Time-Date-Stamped folder in ```/data```

 ###Chrome